manla/akka-presentation-bond/readme.txt

 a little James Bond scenario sketched in the presentation.
 Of course, in the end Bond will kill the villains :-)

-Provided that sbt is installed, the scenario can be run by going into directory 'bond-actor' and typing 'sbt run'.
+Provided that sbt version 0.13.x or later is installed, the scenario can be run by going into directory 'bond-actor' and typing 'sbt run'.

 Classes:
 - Scenario shows the creation of actors